ericpgreen/nivi-red/data and replication files/README.md

 To replicate papers and analyses:

 1. Clone this repository.
+2. Working directory should be the root of this repo (not `data and replication files`).
-2. Open the `manuscript.Rnw` file in `data and replication files/JOURNAL` in RStudio.
+3. Open the `manuscript.Rnw` file in `data and replication files/journal` in RStudio.
-3. `manuscript.Rnw` will run `data and replication files/scripts/analysis.R`, which loads data from `data and replication files/input` and outputs to `data and replication files/output`.
+4. `manuscript.Rnw` will run `data and replication files/scripts/analysis.R`, which loads data from `data and replication files/input` and outputs to `data and replication files/output`.

 System requirements: